asyncfast/amgi/CONTRIBUTING.md

 The project is structured as a monorepo, with all deployed packages within the `packages/` directory.

-uv is used as the package and project manager.
+uv is used as the package, and project management tool.
 Instructions for installation are available [here][uv installation].

-When first installing the project run:
+When first installing the project, run:

 ```commandline
 uv sync --all-packages